eclipse-threadx/rtos-docs/rtos-docs/filex/chapter4.md

 This service positions the internal file read/write pointer to the specified relative byte offset.
 Any subsequent file read or write request will begin at this location in the file.

-This service is designed for exFAT.
 The *byte_offset* parameter takes a 64bit integer value, which allows the caller to reposition the read/write pointer beyond 4GB range.

 If **FX_SEEK_BEGIN** is specified for the *seek_from parameter*, the seek operation is performed from the beginning of the file.
 If **FX_SEEK_END** is specified the seek operation is performed backward from the end of the file.
 If **FX_SEEK_FORWARD** is specified, the seek operation is performed forward from the current file position.
 If **FX_SEEK_BACK** is specified, the seek operation is performed backward from the current file position.